InvoiceShelf/docker/README.md

 - If you want the very latest code,  **regardless of stability**, use :alpha

 Best of both worlds (stable/unstable) is **invoiceshelf/invoiceshelf:nightly**.
 This way you have tested changes that aren't yet released but are definitely making their way into the upcoming release.

-## Setup

-The docker image can be used in different ways.
-If you are non-advanced user, we highly recommend to run with SQLITE.

 ### Quick Start